lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 High-temperature superconductors mostly remain in the laboratory, as of the end of 2015.
 In the laboratory, the most signficant developments were:

-* The discovery by a team of scientists at the [Max Planck Institute for Chemistry](https://www.mpg.de/153030/chemie) of superconductivity in hydrogen sulfide at (-70&#176; C)<sup><a href="#fn13" id-="fref13">13</a></sup> and 1.5 million bars of pressure.
+* The discovery by a team of scientists at the [Max Planck Institute for Chemistry](https://www.mpg.de/153030/chemie) of [superconductivity in hydrogen sulfide](http://www.nature.com/news/superconductivity-record-sparks-wave-of-follow-up-physics-1.18191) at (-70&#176; C)<sup><a href="#fn13" id-="fref13">13</a></sup> and 1.5 million bars of pressure.
 This suggests that theoretical predictions about metallic hydrogen made in the 1960s may be correct, but a lot more work still needs to be done in this area.
 This development is also significant because it did not rely on exotic materials such as cuprates (copper-containing compounds), which have previously held the record for the highest superconducting temperature.
-* Scientists at the Los Alamos National Laboratory demonstrated that cerium-based superconducting material can offer insights into the way that unconventional superconductors (cuprates, pnictides, and heavy fermions) operate.
-At present, the precise mechanisms by which unconventional superconductivity arises are not well known, which makes it hard to predict which other materials might offer
+* Scientists at the Los Alamos National Laboratory have demonstrated that a cerium-based superconducting material can offer [insights](http://phys.org/news/2015-04-potential-rosetta-stone-high-temperature.html) into the way that unconventional superconductors (cuprates, pnictides, and heavy fermions) operate.
+At present, the precise mechanisms by which unconventional superconductivity arises are not well known, which makes it hard to predict which other materials might prove to be high temperature superconductors.

+Commercial applications of high-temperature superconducting power cables remains in the prototype stages, with the main centers of research being New York, South Korea and Japan, as I mentioned in my 2015 post.

 ### Artificial general intelligence